srestrep74/MQTT_Project/README.md

 - Complete implementation of all QoS levels, specifically into the subscribe Packet.
 - Use the mqtt utf-8 encoders and decoders into the strings in the payload and fixed header of the subscribe and publish Packet.
 - Ack responses for the subscribe Packet.
+- The data of the client is not deleted when a client disconnects from the server.

 ## How to execute the protocol
 ### Compile server